Joy0805/CS634_Final_Project/README.md

 ## Step 8 - Prediction
 - Forecasting test sets with trained models
   - A generator for test set was initialized.
 A dictionary named submission_dict was created to stored the predictions.
+A nested for loop was used to append multiple pneumonia areas detected in the dicoms.
+The loop was exited when it collected all test results.

 ## Performance Evaluation
 - The submitted result was graded by Kaggle, and here are our scores.